hilfazer/Projects/Godot/SceneSwitcher/readme.txt

-A script that handles switching scenes.
+SceneSwitcher.gd is an autoload script that handles changing scenes.
-It allows passing parameters.
+It allows passing parameters and connecting to new scene's signals.

+It's supposed to be used instead of following SceneTree's functions: change_scene( path )            - use switchScene( path, params ) instead change_scene_to( packed_scene ) - use switchSceneTo( packedScene, params ) instead reload_current_scene()          - use reloadCurrentScene() instead

-It emits a signal after scene's "_init()" call so it's possible to connect to scene's signals.
+sceneInstanced( scene ) signal is emitted after new scene gets instanced and before it's added to SceneTree.
+It can be used to connect to scene's signals.

+sceneSetAsCurrent() signal is emitted when a scene created by switchScene() or switchSceneTo() becomes current_scene.

+getParams() returns parameters passed to new scene.
+They can be accessed already in _init().
+BE AWARE it will prevent parameters from being retrieved again and subsequent calls to getParams() will return null.
+It will be exlpained later.

+reloadCurrentScene() unlocks parameters so they can be accessed by new Node created during reloading the scene.

-Calling "switchScene(null)" will remove current scene.
+switchScene( null ) will remove current scene.

 It works on SceneTree's current_scene.
 It destroys previous current scene, if any, and sets newly instantiated scene as new current.
 New scene will become current between its "_enter_tree()" and "_ready()" calls.
 Couldn't find a way to make it sooner.

-Add SceneSwitcher.gd to autoloads.
-Change your scene with switchScene( targetScenePath, params ) function. 'params' is a variable of arbitrary type.
-It can be accessed in new scene with getParams() function. sceneInstanced( scene ) signal is emitted right after new scene gets instanced, before it's added to SceneTree.
+When calling reloadCurrentScene() Node that is created will be a current_scene already in its "_enter_tree()".

+Scene's parameters are locked after call of getParams() to allow creation of scenes that will not accidentaly read parameters not intended for them.
+For example in this code:

+	var sceneNode = load("res://SceneThatCallsGetParams.scn").instance()
+	var packedScene = PackedScene.new()
+	packedScene.pack( sceneNode )
+	SceneSwitcher.switchSceneTo( packedScene, "a parameter" )

+Node created in first line will not get parameters created for a scene previously set by switchScene()/switchSceneTo().

+TODO: make reloadCurrentScene() consistent with switchScene() and switchSceneTo() functions.